How Living Expenses Change During Retirement

 - Automobile-related costs – retirees generally drive less than workers who commute to their jobs every day, thus spending less on maintenance, tolls, gasoline, etc.

 - Monthly contributions toward retirement savings accounts – not only can you stop making this contribution, you might even consider spending it!

 - Clothing – unless you previously spent large amounts of money on uniforms or other job-specific wardrobe items

 - Household expenses – such as telephone, utilities, cable, etc.

 Determine Your Individual Needs

-Once you analyze all this information, you can determine your estimated monthly income needs as well as how large of an emergency fund to establish.
+Once you analyze all this information and figure out your average cost of retirement per month, you can determine your estimated monthly income needs as well as how large of an emergency fund to establish.
 This fund should be held in a liquid form such as a money market account, which provides stability for your funds as well as ready access to them.

 Consider reviewing your estimated needs at least annually, because circumstances can and do change in today’s fast-moving world.

 Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, or investment advice.
 Although the information has been gathered from sources believed to be reliable, please note that individual situations can vary therefore, the information should be relied upon when coordinated with individual professional advice.
 Past performance is no guarantee of future results.
 Diversification does not ensure against loss.
 Source: Financial Visions, Inc.

 This information is designed to provide a general overview with regard to the subject matter covered and is not state specific.
 The authors, publisher and host are not providing legal, accounting or specific advice to your situation.